UMass Boston

 brianna.sunryd@umb.edu

 Brianna Sunryd joined the Collins Center in 2023, after spending many years in various leadership roles in local government.
 Before joining the Center, she served the Town of Amherst as their Director of Communication and Civic Innovation, also acting as their Community Participation Officer.
-Brianna has also been very active in service and leadership to government focused professional associations and boards such as the MMA, ICMA, National Research Center, Massachusetts Digital Government Summit, and more.
-Areas of interest and strength include innovation and emerging technologies, communications, community engagement, human-centered design, language justice, strategic planning, process improvement, project management, and public participation.
+Brianna also worked for the City of Worcester, MA.
+Brianna has been very active in service and leadership to government focused professional associations and boards such as the MMA, ICMA, National Research Center, Massachusetts Digital Government Summit, and more.
+Areas of interest and strength include innovation and emerging technologies, communications, community engagement, human-centered design, language justice, strategic planning, process improvement, professional development, and public participation.
 She’s dedicated much of her public service career to centering community members in policy decisions and program design, implementation, and evaluation.
+Brianna serves on multiple boards, including the Amherst Personnel Board.

 Degrees